jzhou1318/fa22tapeout-course-dev/readme.md

 ## Styling

 Our general intent is to perform as little custom style-izing as we can.
-The site template is courtesty the [Pages Cayman theme](https://github.com/pages-themes/cayman).
+The site template is courtesy the [Pages Cayman theme](https://github.com/pages-themes/cayman).
 A few tweaks are applied, particularly to drop a few tropical colors and replace them with some more Berkeley-ish ones.